-A seven-member volunteer Chimacum Ridge Community Forest Board of Managers will oversee the establishment and operation of a community forest following the purchase of Chimacum Ridge Forest by Jefferson Land Trust from EFM by the end of 2023.
-EFM purchased Chimacum Ridge as our partner to give us the time we needed to to raise the money to purchase the forest.
+A seven-member volunteer Chimacum Ridge Community Forest Board of Managers is in place to oversee the establishment and operation of a community forest following the purchase of Chimacum Ridge Forest by Jefferson Land Trust from EFM by the end of 2023.

 Jefferson Land Trust seeks to recruit members for the Chimacum Ridge Community Forest Board of Managers that fully represent the multiple interests, lived experiences, and deep expertise of our community.
 To promote equitable access to all our volunteer opportunities, Jefferson Land Trust has established an Access and Equity Fund that reimburses volunteers for costs such as travel, childcare, and elder care if these are barriers to participation.
 For a copy of this policy that details eligibility and a summary of the benefits it offers, please contact Blaise Sullivan at Jefferson Land Trust via email at bsullivan[at]saveland.org or by phone at 360.504.0794.